C2DH/ranketwo-submissions/lessons/tutorials/guide-collecting-tweets-netlytic.md

 You can use your visualisation to experiment with different layouts and see what kind of visualisations they produce for your network.
 You can also take a closer look to what constitutes your network.
 For example, you can hover over the “nodes” to check the usernames, if you need to, and you can even uncheck “Edges” (the ties between the nodes) to focus on nodes only.
 Furthermore, you can explore the metrics that define in what ways the network's nodes are central or not and make these metrics visible by playing with the node sizes.
 If you wish to focus on different parts of your network, you can uncheck “layers” to remove noise and focus on larger nodes.
 All these are different ways of representing the data - remember, visualisations are interpretations, they are not raw data.
 If you are happy with the results, you can also save and export your visualisation to integrate it in a future report/presentation.

 How can network visualizations be useful for historians?
-There is a vast bibliography but his is not the object of the curent tutorial.
-What is useful to remember, however, is that there need to be a research objective that is part of a hisotrical question.
-You may benefit from [Martin Grandjean's general introduction to social networks analysis in history](http://www.martingrandjean.ch/introduction-to-social-network-analysis/), also to learn more about networks metrics such as the centrality degrees or the communities.
+There is a vast bibliography but this is not the object of the current tutorial.
+What is useful to remember, however, is that there need to be a research objective that is part of a historical question.
+You may benefit from [Martin Grandjean's general introduction to social networks analysis in history](http://www.martingrandjean.ch/introduction-to-social-network-analysis/), that will also help you to learn more about networks metrics and structure, such as the centrality degrees or the communities.
 These are metrics that help analyse social media, and specifically tweets, networks, in order to identify dominant voices (nodes / Twitter account) in the network (official, news media, themed accounts, cultural institutions, individual influencers...).

 As in the previous type of analysis, you can download your network's data as well and do further analyses with [Gephi](https://gephi.org/) or your preferred tool of social network analysis.
 To learn how to use Gephi, you can follow [Martin Grandjean's tutorial](http://www.martingrandjean.ch/gephi-introduction/).

-## Further Reading and Links <a id="section4"></a>
+## Reading suggestions <a id="section4"></a>

 For more case studies and tutorials using Netlytic see: https://netlytic.org/home/?page_id=11204